paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Continued with Natours project in the Advanced CSS and Sass course, finishing the build of the about section.
 Created a new button style with a nice animation.
 Integrated a new variable for a standard font size, which is used in a number of places.
+* For the same project, built an image composition section with three over-lapping images.
+When hovered, an image comes to the front and the other two images scale and become slightly smaller.

 #### Project:
 * Resolved an issue with the images in the skills cards not being centered correctly and merged with master on github